 In accordance with the Sub-Fund's policy, the Investment Manager monitors and reviews the Sub-Fund's liquidity position on a daily basis.

 11. Related party transactions

-The following are considered related parties to the ICAV for the purpose of this note.
+The following is considered related party to the ICAV for the purpose of this note.
 All connected party transactions are made at an arm's length basis.

 Directors of the ICAV